Chapter 19: Cellular Respiration

 Oxidative phosphorylation (electron transport chain)

 Like the citric acid cycle, oxidative phosphorylation occurs in a mitochondrion, an organelle with two membranes with two aqueous spaces: in between the two membranes and inside the inner membrane (Fig. 7).
 Oxidative phosphorylation transfers electrons, donated by NADH and FADH2, through a series of membrane bound carrier molecules located in the inner membrane, ultimately delivering them to oxygen.
-Oxygen simultaneously picks up protons and forms water molecules, H2O.
+Oxygen simultaneously picks up protons and form s a water molecule, H2O.
 Oxygen is essential to the process because it is oxygen’s affinity for electrons that drives the electron movement.
 To again use a gravitational analogy, oxygen is a ‘low point’ to which electrons move.
 If there isn’t a low point there would be no movement.
 The movement of electrons through a membrane operates an ‘electrogenic pump’: it causes protons (H+) to accumulate in the space between the two membranes, creating an electrochemical gradient, a charge and concentration difference, across the membrane.
 In an energetic sense, the pumping is ‘uphill’ and it is made possible by a coupling to the ‘downhill’ movement of electrons to molecules with higher affinity for them.
 The proton gradient thus created is a source of energy that can be utilized to synthesize ATP from ADP and iP.
 In oxidative phosphorylation there are two things moving ‘downhill’ in an energetic sense: (1) electrons move from NADH ‘downhill’ to oxygen because it has a higher affinity for them, (2) protons that have been ‘pumped’ uphill then move ‘downhill’ across a membrane, from a place where they are in high concentration to a place where they are in low concentration.
 If one ‘follows’ the energy it goes from glucose to the reducing power of NADH/FADH2, to a proton electrochemical gradient, to ATP.
 Besides producing ATP, another very important consequence of the process of oxidative phosphorylation is the regeneration NAD+ and FAD, compounds that are needed in glycolysis and the citric acid cycle.
 These processes cannot proceed unless NAD+ and FAD are available (this point will be discussed further in Chapter 21 on metabolic diversity).

 Mechanisms of ATP synthesis